Resume for Carpenter

 Key Takeaways

-- Include educational background related to carpentry.
-Mention the school and year of completion.
+- Include a background of education related to carpentry.
+Include the institution and year of completion.

-Resume for Carpenter Sydney
+Resume for a Carpenter Sydney

 1. Personal Information